volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

 console.log(str.replaceAll(/_/g, "-"));
 ```

-Also, passing a string replaces all occurrences, not only the first one as in case with the **replace()** method:
+Passing a string also replaces all occurrences, not just the first one as in the **replace()** method:

 ```javascript
 const str = "Hello_world_I_am_front_end_developer";